jul095/cvat/kubernetes-templates/README.md

-# Deploying cvat in a kubernetes cluster
+# Deploying cvat in an Azure Kubernetes Service

 This guide will focus on how to deploy cvat in an kubernetes environment.

+## Requirements

 ## Building the container
 In order to do so,